 Kids whose temper outbursts are routine might lack the self-control necessary to deal with frustration and anger and need more help managing those emotions.
 These steps can help:

 Help kids put it into words.
-If your child is in the midst of an outburst, find out what's wrong.
-If necessary, use a time-out to get your child to settle down or calmly issue a reminder about house rules and expectations — "There's no yelling or throwing stuff; please stop that right now and cool your jets."
+If your child is in the middle of an outburst, find out what's wrong.
+If necessary, use a time-out to get your child to settle down or remind him or her about house rules and expectations — "There's no yelling or throwing stuff; please stop that right now and cool it."
 Remind your child to talk to you without whining, sulking, or yelling.
 Once your child calms down, ask what got him or her so upset.
 You might say, "Use your words to tell me what's wrong and what you're mad about."
 This helps your child put emotions into words and figure out what, if anything, needs to be done to solve the problem.
 However, don't push too hard for your child to talk right then.
 He or she may need some time to reflect before being ready to talk.

 Create clear ground rules and stick to them.
-Set and maintain clear expectations for what is and what is not acceptable without using threats, accusations, or putdowns.
-Your child will get the message if you make clear, simple statements about what's off limits and explain what you want him or her to do.
+Talk about house rules regularly so your kids know what you expect of them.
+Be clear about what is and what is not acceptable without using threats, accusations, or putdowns.
+Your kids will get the message if you make clear, simple statements about what's off limits and explain what you do want them to do.
 You might say: "There's no yelling in this house.
 Use your words to tell me what's upsetting you."
-Try to have these discussions before an anger outburst so kids know the expectations ahead of time.

 Kids who've learned that it's not OK to yell, hit, and throw stuff when they're upset need other strategies for calming down when they're angry.
 Offer some ideas to help them learn safe ways to get the anger out or to find other activities that can create a better mood.